Magani-Stack/magani/README.md

 ### Code Style Guide
 Please follow the style of the existing codebase.

-For Python code, Apache Spark follows PEP 8 with one exception: lines can be up to 120 characters in length, not 79.
+For Python code, Magani follows PEP 8 with one exception: lines can be up to 120 characters in length, not 79.